-5.11 You should also be aware of the requirement in the licence to continue transmitting, which is in clause 6 of the Shared Access licence.
+- 5.17 You should also be aware of the requirement in the licence to continue transmitting, which is in clause 6 of the Shared Access licence.
 This clause means that if you don't start transmitting within six months of getting your licence and remain operational after this, we can revoke your licence with one month's notice.
-We're including this condition so that new users aren't prevented from deploying their equipment by existing users who are no
+We're including this condition so that new users aren't prevented from deploying their equipment by existing users who are no longer operational but have not surrendered their licences, or by users who acquired more spectrum than they needed in order to make it harder for other companies to compete. - 5.18 We can also revoke your licence for spectrum management reasons.
+We normally only do this if we intend to change the way the band is used, and we currently do not have any plans to do this.
+Should we consider repurposing the band for alternative use, we will give a reasonable notice period.
+This will be longer than one month and would not occur without us first conducting a formal consultation, of which current users would be notified.
+The timing of any such process would be informed by an assessment of the impact of our decision.

-45 Ofcom, Enabling wireless innovation through local licences: Annexes 6-10, 25 July 2019, [insert 2024 link]
+43 Ofcom, Enabling wireless innovation through local licences: Annexes 6-10, 25 July 2019, Enhancing the Shared Access Framework: Annex 2, 2 December 2024.